AxdeKlerk/BotB-25/README.md

 - *Chat-GBT* - An AI tool used for understanding where things went wrong, how to fix code and generally used for deeper understanding of JavaScript
 - *Markdown Guide* - for the markdown references
 - *Slack Overflow* - for general queries
+- *MSWord* - used for grammar and spelling checking

 ## 12. Acknowledgements